MuhtasimTanmoy/notebook/Language/Rust/Rust.md

 **Other Points**

-- Static mut is unsafe, and so must be done in an unsafe block.
+- Static mutable is unsafe, and so must be done in an unsafe block.

 - Any type stored in a static must be Sync, and must not have a Drop implementation.